stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (kveng−stat6250): What is data step?
 - *Question* (lwang30-stat6250): What commands can we use to detect invalid data in SAS ?
 - *Answer* (lwang30-stat6250): *proc print, proc freq, proc means* are the statements that we can use to detect invalid data in SAS.
+- Question (mcardoso3-stat6250):  If incorrect values and formats in each statement in the DATA step aren't considered syntax errors, what are they considered as?

 [Course Textbook Chapter 6, Problem 3]